Data Quality Metric Library

 Consequence of Poor Quality Data

-AM: Decision-making affected by network not clearly understood through summarising of asset inventory and condition data to inappropriate sectioning.
+Network level decision-making can be misinformed through summarising of asset inventory and condition data to inappropriate sectioning.

 Potential reason(s) for not being at the expected standard unique to this metric